Awlad Sidi Shaykh: Origins

 The Awlad Sidi Shaykh trace their ancestry to the saint Abdul Qadir Ibn Muhammad Al-Samahi (Sidi Shaykh), a descendant of Muhammad's father-in-law Abu Bakr, the first Caliph of Islam.
 In the 16th century the growing population in the south-western Algerian Sahara created a need for more intense farming and for collaboration between farmers and nomads.

 Saint Sidi Shaykh founded a community of date farmers and nomads engaged in the caravan trade.

 A. G. P. Martin dates this to 1651, when the walis of the Tuat and Gurara brought the Sharifian ideology to the villages of the Zenata Berbers.

 Their headquarters was a prayer-meditation center that taught the ethics of hard work and sharing among and between the farmers and nomads.

 Arab tribes in the Gurara and the Sahara such as the Khenafsa became faithful to the Awlad Sidi Shaykh, the mrabtin (Note: The mrabtin trace their genealogy to the prophet Mohamed through his daughter Fatima and his son-in-law Ali.) of the Saharan Atlas Mountains.

 As the population pressure slackened in the following centuries the Awlad Sidi Shaykh gradually took control of the prayer-meditation center and grew into a mid-sized tribe.
 The religious ideals of cooperation were replaced by a system where the Awlad Sidi Shaykh used alms to maintain their dominance.

 They became the dominant tribal and religious federation in the Aïn Madhi region of the central northern Algerian desert.

 They owned houses and storage places in the Gourara and Tuat region, and controlled zawaya religious strongholds throughout the greater Tuat.

 The zawaya owned large gardens worked by slaves and served as markets and travel lodges.

 They sent their earnings to the mother zawiya in El Abiodh Sidi Cheikh in the northwest of Algeria.

 Descendants of the Awlad Sidi Shaykh lived in the zawaya, where they were known as Zuwa or Ahl 'Azzi.

 They also owned land in the Hoggar Mountains, where they were religious scholars, teachers and traders.

 In the Hoggar Mountains they established agricultural settlements using slave labour, and these sometimes became staging posts on trade routes.

 There were trading communities of the Awlad Sidi Shaykh far to the south in Timbuktu, Kidal and Agadez, and to the east in Ghadames and Ghat.

 The confederation often came under the influence of the Sultan of Morocco.
+They were one of the tributary groups of the Regency of Algiers.